Dynamic product ads allow you to target a more narrow set of interested audiences directly from your Facebook page.

 Tie your text to your visual – Your ad copy and image should complement each other.

-Create different ads for different people – Use separate ads to optimize your message for each audience segment.
+Create different ads for different people – Use separate ads to optimize your message for each audience network.

 Speak to your audience – Write your ad copy as if you’re directly speaking to a member of your target audience.